Reinforced Informativeness Optimization for Long-Form Retrieval-Augmented Generation: Introduction

 \section{Introduction}

-Long-form question answering~(LFQA) tasks require generating elaborate, multi-sentence answers by conditioning generative language models~(GLMs) on the input queries.
-Retrieval-augmented generation~(RAG) has emerged as a compelling paradigm for such knowledge-intensive tasks, as it combines pre-trained parametric models with non-parametric memory (\eg document retrieval) to ground generation in factual content~\cite{lewis2020retrieval}.
-Unlike conventional QA, long-form RAG systems must synthesize information from multiple sources into coherent, paragraph-length answers.
+Long-form question answering (LFQA) represents a crucial step toward enabling AI systems to deliver comprehensive and factually reliable responses by generating elaborate and multi-sentence answers, conditioning language models on input queries~\cite{stelmakh2022asqa}.
+Retrieval-augmented generation~(RAG) has emerged as a compelling paradigm for such knowledge-intensive tasks, as it grounds generation in factual content retrieved from external corpora~\cite{ren2023investigating,wang2024rear}.
+However, producing reliable long-form answers remains challenging since large language models (LLMs) should synthesize information from multiple retrieved sources into coherent and factual paragraphs~\cite{zhao2023survey}.

-In principle, augmenting GLMs with retrieved contents can mitigate the hallucination and knowledge cutoff issues of closed-book models, leading to more factual and diverse outputs.
-However, in practice, generating long and reliable responses remains difficult.
-State-of-the-art large language models~(LLMs) can produce impressively fluent narratives, but their LFQA capabilities are still surprisingly impressive yet brittle, even grounded generators often insert unsupported statements or misconstrue evidence~\cite{gao2023enabling, lajewska2025ginger}.
-This limitation partly stems from conventional RAG approaches lacking systematic mechanisms to cultivate deliberate reasoning processes~(\ie slow thinking)~\cite{Guo-arXiv-2025-Deepseek} that are crucial for multi-step evidence integration and long chain-of-thought reasoning.
-Advances in this field are also constrained by the lack of standardized evaluation protocols, owing to the inherent difficulties in quantifying long-form generation quality.

-In summary, long-form RAG often contends with three critical challenges: (i) scant supervision, since high-quality, human-labeled long answers with evidence annotations are expensive to collect; (ii) hallucination and factual inconsistency, longer outputs amplify the risk of mixing unsupported content and generation inconsistency; and (iii) evaluation difficulty, as conventional metrics fail to capture correctness or completeness over multi-sentence answers.
-These challenges hinder the development of LFQA systems that can be reliably deployed in knowledge-intensive scenarios.